milanbalazs/ContSysSim/src/container_simulation/cli/README.md

 # Configuration-Based Container Simulation

 This guide explains how to set up and run the simulation using a YAML configuration file.
-The configuration file allows you to define the entire simulation environment, including Virtual Machines (VMs), Containers, Workloads, and an optional Load Balancer.
+The configuration file allows you to define the entire simulation environment, including Virtual Machines (Nodes), Containers, Workloads, and an optional Load Balancer.

 ---